-- Purchase of 2 Rescue Tender Pumping Appliances ordered during 2022/23, £0.5m - The purchase of a further two appliances in year, commercial work to be undertaken and specifications completed, £0.3m - Aerial Ladder Replacement (ALP), £0.5m.
-This total investment of £1.7m has been approved and is spread over 3 years and includes the replacement of both ALP's.
-The contract for this replacement has been approved and signed off by the Commissioner, delivery expected in 2023/24.

-• Light Vehicles, £0.2m, the programme includes the replacement of light vehicles as part of the rolling vehicle replacement programme.
-The commitment to move to a more sustainable fleet and the procurement of electric vehicles as part of the overall environmental strategy is part of this programme.
+- The final payments for the 2 Heavy Rescue Tenders, £0.5m - The chassis payments for the next 3 Pump Rescue Ladders (PRL's), £0.5 (note these 5 vehicles identified above are all part an approved tender and decision note issued by the Commissioner) - The purchase of a further two appliances (PRL's) in year, commercial work to be undertaken and specifications completed, £0.2m - Light Vehicles, £0.6m, the programme includes the replacement of light vehicles as part of the rolling vehicle replacement programme.
+The commitment to move to a more sustainable fleet and the procurement of hybrid and electric vehicles as part of the overall environmental strategy is part of this ongoing programme.

-• Information Technology
+Information Technology

-The ICT programme for 2023/24 of £0.9m includes the following:
+The ICT programme for 2024/25 of £1.0m includes the following:

-- Ongoing ICT rolling replacement programme for desktop and infrastructure and device replacement strategy, £0.5m - Full MS teams enablement across all stations, £0.125m. - Other (includes alerter replacement), £0.3m
+- Ongoing ICT rolling replacement programme for desktop and infrastructure and device replacement strategy, £0.350m - Full MS Teams enablement across all stations, £0.125m. - Mobile Data Terminals (MDT), £0.25m replacement cost - Other (includes station end replacement), £0.3m